fitzystrikesagain/streaming-nanodegree/lessons/data_ingestion/4_kafka_connect_rest_proxy/README.md

 ## Using the Kafka Connect API

-In this exercise we're going to make use of the Kafka Connect API.
+In this exercise we’re going to make use of the Kafka Connect API.

 [REST API documentation](https://docs.confluent.io/current/connect/references/restapi.html).